Rashay01/Python_exercises/property_vs_balance_setter.md

 adding_multiply(10)
 ```
-In this example we are using the decorator
+In this example we are using the decorator created in the `time_taken` function which takes the start time before the function executes.
+The end time once the function has finish executing.
+It passes the argument `10` to the parameter `*args`.
+It will display the answer to the function `adding_multiply` and then the time taken to execute the function.

 ## Using classes